 In developing the program, the MPO shall provide citizens, affected public agencies, representatives of transportation agency employees, other affected employee representatives, private transportation providers, and other interested parties a reasonable opportunity to comment on the proposed program.
 Because public involvement is a very important component of the TIP process, the public is given several opportunities to comment.
 The TIP is brought before the Rapid City Planning Commission, the Rapid City Council, and the Metropolitan Planning Organization committees.
 Public notices are printed in the local newspaper for all of the above meetings, and special public meeting notices are printed specifically for review of the TIP before the Metropolitan Planning Organization committees.
-The public is given the opportunity to comment in person at the meetings or submit comments during a specified comment period.
-Responses are made in reply to any comment received, and significant comments are discussed between the Staff involved in the TIP process and ultimately the MPO committees for further discussion as identified in 23 CFR 450.316 (a)(2).
+The public is given the opportunity to comment in person at the meetings or submit comments during a specified comments are discussed between the Staff involved in the TIP process and ultimately the MPO committees for further discussion as identified in 23 CFR 450.316 (a)(2).

-A public hearing is scheduled in Rapid City on July 29, 2014.
+A public hearing was held in Rapid City on July 29, 2014.